eslint/eslint/docs/rules/func-names.md

 When a value for `generators` is not provided the behavior for generator functions falls back to the base option.

+Please note that `"always"` and `"as-needed"` require function expressions and function declarations in `export default` declarations to have a name.

 ### always

 Examples of **incorrect** code for this rule with the default `"always"` option: